cmannett85/arg_router/README.md

 кіт
 ```

-I mentioned in the blurb at the top that `arg_router` is _quite_ Unicode compliant which doesn't exactly inspire confidence...
-There are three limitations to current support:

-1. Only UTF-8 support.
+`arg_router` only supports UTF-8 encoding, and will stay that way for the medium term.
 If you want other encodings (e.g. UTF-16 on Windows), then you'll need to convert the input tokens to UTF-8 before calling `parse(..)`.
 The compile-time strings used in the parse tree _must_ be UTF-8 because that's the only encoding supported by `arg_router`'s string checkers and line-break algorithm.
 Likewise the help output generated will be UTF-8, so you'll need to capture the output (by attaching a `policy::router`) and then convert before printing

-2. The line-break algorithm only works with whitespace, otherwise it may split mid word or mid multi-code point grapheme clusters (will be fixed in #135)
+### Why have you written your own Unicode algorithms!?
+We didn't want to...
 Normally an application will link to ICU for its Unicode needs, but unfortunately we can't do that here as ICU is not `constexpr` and therefore cannot be used for our compile-time needs - so we need to roll our own.

 ## Error Handling
 Currently `arg_router` only supports exceptions as error handling.
 If a parsing fails for some reason a `arg_router::parse_exception` is thrown carrying information on the failure.